alvineebai/Alvine-kubernetes/10-advanced-scheduling/readme.md

 kubectl get nodes --show-labels | grep ssd
 ```

-- To create a pod that gets scheduled to your chosen node you must use the Nodeselector field and include the label you defined on the node.
+- To create a pod that gets scheduled to your chosen node you must use the `nodeSelector` field and include the label you defined on the node.
 Open and verify the file `pod-node-selector.yaml` in the `01-node-selector` folder

 Create the pod manifest `pod-node-selector.yaml`
 ```yaml